ralphman1/AlphaTrade-Engine/README.md

-# 🚀 Hunter: The Crypto Bot
+# 🚀 Hunter: The AI-Powered Crypto Trading Bot

-An AI-powered crypto trading bot executing real on-chain trades with live PnL, smart token scanning, sentiment scoring, microstructure analysis, and adaptive risk control.
+Hunter is a quant level AI-powered crypto trading bot executing real on-chain trades with live PnL, smart token scanning, sentiment scoring, microstructure analysis, and adaptive risk control.
 Updated in real time.
 If you find this project useful, drop a ⭐️ to support it.

 ## ⚠️ **IMPORTANT DISCLAIMER**